 Partners in Preservation, The National Trust for Historic Preservation

 The National Trust is a nonprofit organization dedicated to protecting and restoring America's historic landmarks and communities.
 In 2006 Partners in Preservation was created in partnership with the National Trust out of a desire to commit funds to help preserve historic sites in concentrated regions in the United States.

-Since 2006 we've committed $15 million dollars to the effort, supporting close to 200 historic sites in San Francisco, Chicago, New Orleans, Boston, Seattle, the Twin Cities and New York and has engaged more than a million people.
-Our 2013 location will be announced in April.
+Since 2006 we've committed $15 million dollars to the effort, supporting close to 200 historic sites in San Francisco, Chicago, New Orleans, Boston, Seattle, the Twin Cities, New York and Washington, DC and have engaged more than a million people.

 The Watch List, The World Monuments Fund

 As founding sponsor of the World Monuments Watch program in 1995, American Express has been an unwavering supporter of the World Monuments Fund and its mission to safeguard the most treasured landmarks around the globe.
 Over the last 15 years, American Express has helped preserve 154 sites in 70 countries, including sites from the World Monuments Fund Watch List, as well as sites who received sustainable tourism grants.
 These sites integrate historic preservation, sustainable tourism management and visitor education.
 Projects that have received funds include: St Paul's Cathedral, London, England; The Ruta de la Amistad, Mexico City; Sawara in the Kanto region of Japan; Route 66 – the historic corridor that runs between Chicago and Los Angeles in the United States – and Easter Island, Chile.
 In 2011 American Express renewed its commitment of five million dollars over the next five years in support of the Watch List.
 Visit http://www.wmf.org/watch/project-map for a list of current sites.